Reverse Information Projections and Optimal E-statistics: Introduction

 In Section~\ref{sec:ordering} we turn to \E-statistics.
-It contains our second central result, Theorem \ref{thm:LR_optim}, which shows that whenever the universal RIPr $\hat Q$ exists, the likelihood ratio of $P$ and $\hat Q$ is an optimal \E-statistic according to the criterion of Definition~\ref{def:ordering}, which can be seen as a strict generalization of GRO, the standard optimality criterion for \E-statistics.
-As such, this result may be viewed as a generalization of Gr\"unwald et al. \cite{Grunwald2023}'s result, stated below as Theorem~\ref{thm:GHKdual}.
-After illustrating the result by example, Sub-Section~\ref{sec:approximation} provides another technical result, Theorem~\ref{thm:approx}, which relates approximations in terms of information gain, to approximations in terms of \E-statisticity: conditions are given under which a sequence $Q_1, Q_2, \ldots$ converging to the universal RIPr $\hat{Q}$ in terms of information gain at a certain rate also satisfies that the likelihood ratio between $P$ and $Q_1, Q_2, \ldots$ converges to an \E-statistic, and tight bounds on the corresponding rates are given.
+It contains our second central result, Theorem \ref{thm:LR_optim}, which shows that whenever our extended notion of the RIPr $\hat Q$ exists, the likelihood ratio of $P$ and $\hat Q$ is an optimal \E-statistic according to the criterion of Definition~\ref{def:ordering}, which can be seen as a strict generalization of GRO, the standard optimality criterion for \E-statistics.
+As such, this result may be viewed as a generalization of a result of Gr\"unwald et al. \cite{grunwald2024} stated below as Theorem~\ref{thm:GHKdual}.
+After illustrating the result by an example, Sub-Section~\ref{sec:approximation} provides another technical result, Theorem~\ref{thm:approx}, which relates approximations in terms of information gain, to approximations in terms of \E-statisticity: conditions are given under which a sequence $Q_1, Q_2, \ldots$ converging to $\hat{Q}$ in terms of information gain at a certain rate also satisfies that the likelihood ratio between $P$ and $Q_1, Q_2, \ldots$ converges to an \E-statistic, and tight bounds on the corresponding rates are given.
 After a discussion of related work, the paper ends with a summary and ideas for future work in Section~\ref{sec:summary}.
 All proofs are delegated to Appendix~\ref{app:proofs}.
 Appendix~\ref{app:supp} provides a general method for constructing RIPrs that are strict sub-probability measures.
+Finally, Appendix~\ref{ap:convexity} provides a discussion on the assumption of convexity that we will make throughout.